List of EastEnders characters introduced in 2021: Eve Unwin

-Eve Unwin, played by Heather Peace, first appears in episode 6369, originally broadcast on 29 October 2021.
+Eve Unwin (also Panesar-Unwin), played by Heather Peace, first appears in episode 6369, originally broadcast on 29 October 2021.
 The character and Peace's casting details were announced on 29 August 2021.
-Eve is introduced as the cellmate and wife of established character Stacey Slater (Lacey Turner), who recently returned to the show.
+Eve is introduced as the cellmate and wife of established character Stacey Slater (Lacey Turner), who recently returned to the show, following her third maternity leave.
 The character is billed as "tough-as-nails" and Peace described her character as "tough, but fair; super bright and cheeky".
 She dubbed her a "loveable and quick-witted" woman with a short temper.
 The actress thought that any of Eve's illegal and immoral behaviour is often justified and understandable.
 Turner called Eve "hot-headed".
 The character, like Peace, is a member of the LGBT community.
 The actress was proud to create representation of the community on the soap.
 Peace expressed her delight at joining the cast and enjoyed working opposite Turner.
-On Peace's casting as Eve, Sen commented, "Heather brings the perfect amount of boldness and wit to the role".
+On Peace's casting as Eve, executive producer Jon Sen commented: "Heather brings the perfect amount of boldness and wit to the role".

 The character's backstory states that she was imprisoned for a short sentence but it was repeatedly extended after committing crimes in prison.
-She then met Stacey in prison and they became friends, marrying to secure a permanent residence for Eve.
-Jon Sen, the show's executive producer, explained that Eve and Stacey share a "very unique friendship", stemming from their shared prison experience.
+She then met Stacey in prison and they became friends, marrying for convenience to secure a permanent residence for Eve.
+Sen explained that Eve and Stacey share a "very unique friendship", stemming from their shared prison experience.
 Turner told Sophie Dainty from Digital Spy that Eve and Stacey have "a great chemistry", reflected in her working relationship with Peace.
 The friendship between Eve and Stacey was tested by Stacey's mother, Jean Slater (Gillian Wright).
 Kate Oates, the show's senior executive producer, explained that Jean thinks Eve will create trouble for Stacey.
 She teased that Jean may go to "extreme" lengths to protect Stacey from Eve.